iamshirazi/Elevator-System/README.md

 # Elevator-System

-README File for SYSC3303 Project Iteration 2.
+README File for SYSC3303 Project Iteration 3.
 This project implements an elevator control system simulator using multi-threading.
 The different sub-system threads send information to each through data packets and sockets, the floor and elevator subsystems are clients, and the scheduler is a server.

+In this iteration, we refactored our system to be able to handle multiple requests and multiple elevators.
+We also split our system into three processes.

 # Instructions For Setting Up Eclipse
 -  Extract the zip file